 NPL is a world leader in the accurate measurement of impurities in hydrogen fuel.
 We offer a commercial service where hydrogen fuel is sampled from the HRS and sent for analysis at NPL using sophisticated and sensitive instruments.
 This service is already used by HRS operators to periodically check that the hydrogen they sell meets required standards.
-Unfortunately, the process is expensive, complicated and time consuming therefore slow to return results and will not have the bandwidth when there are thousands of operational HRS across the UK and Europe.
+Unfortunately, the process is expensive, complicated and time consuming, therefore slow to return results.
+It will not have the sufficient bandwidth when the number of thousands of operational HRS across the UK and Europe rises into the thousands.
 A much more rapid and cost-effective approach is required.

-With funding from UK’s Sustainable Innovation Fund, NPL and partners are developing and testing an online hydrogen fuel quality monitoring system that will trigger a warning when any impurities that could damage a fuel cell reach critical levels.
+With funding from UK’s Sustainable Innovation Fund, NPL and partners are developing and testing an online hydrogen fuel quality monitoring system that will trigger a warning when impurities, that have the potential to damage a fuel cell, reach critical levels.

 This system will be based on two new low-cost sensor technologies able to operate continuously at a HRS, requiring only small samples of hydrogen from the station.
 NPL scientists will then take a sample back to the laboratory for full analysis only when a problem is detected.